Koreanosaurus

 Koreanosaurus (lit.
-'Korean lizard') is a genus of orodromine neornithischian dinosaur.
+'Korean lizard') is a genus of orodromine neornithischian dinosaur that lived during the Campanian stage of the Late Cretaceous of what is now South Korea.
 One species has been described, Koreanosaurus boseongensis.

 Discovery

 In 2003, three specimens of Koreanosaurus were found in the Late Cretaceous-age Seonso Conglomerate from the southern coast of the Bibong-ri dinosaur egg site, Boseong, Korean Peninsula.
 These specimens include the holotype KDRC-BB2, a partial upper skeleton lacking the skull, and two additional specimens which contains portions of the pelvic girdle and lower leg (KDRC-BB1 and KDRC-BB3).
 The type species was named after its locality (Boseong site 5).
 This taxon was initially named and described in a master's thesis by Dae-Gil Lee in 2008, and was officially published by Min Huh, Dae-Gil Lee, Jung-Kyun Kim, Jong-Deock Lim and Pascal Godefroit in 2011.

 Description

 Koreanosaurus was a relatively small dinosaur, reaching 2–2.4 m in body length.
 Based on its taxonomic position and the existence of small burrows from the Seonso Conglomerate, Koreanosaurus is likely a burrowing dinosaur.
 Unlike its orodromine relatives, Koreanosaurus is assumed to have been a quadruped.